CoDe-Neuro/academic-code-neuro/content/authors/marguerite-leoni/_index.md

 bio:
 interests:
-- Using functional brain dynamics to probe transdiagnostic behavioural outcomes following very preterm birth.
+- I completed a psychology with placement year BSc at King’s College London, followed by an MRes in experimental neurosciences at Imperial.
+Currently, my PhD focuses on using dynamic functional connectivity to probe transdiagnostic behavioural outcomes in children born very preterm.
 social:
   - icon: envelope
     icon_pack: fas